-5 restaurants with a great view
+5 restaurants with a great view in London

 The Skylon was a temporary space-age structure built for the Festival of Britain that symbolised post-war optimism.
 It stood next to the Royal Festival Hall, where this restaurant, which serves modern European cuisine in a smart setting, is now situated on an upper floor overlooking the river Thames.
 In addition to the concerts and cultural events that take place here, it is another good reason to visit.

 2) Level 6 Restaurant